 Whether the use of branding on your website is effective or ineffective can be answered in a single question.
 “Are your website visitor’s feelings towards your company aligned with the feelings that you want them to have?”

-Branding is storytelling.
+In essence, developing a brand is storytelling.
 Is your website telling the right story or are you unwittingly reinforcing the wrong feelings about your company?

 If you effectively and appropriately leverage your branding on your website, you can expect to see: